michaelbromley/skqw/docs/dev-guide.md

 ## Next Steps

-Now you should know enough to start playing around with SKQW visualizations and creating some cool visuals.
+Now you should know enough to start playing around with SKQW visualizations and creating some cool visuals!

 There are a few more parts of the API not covered above.
-For a full rundown of all APIs, see the API Reference.
+For a full rundown of all APIs, see the [API Reference](./api.md).

-Another great way to learn is to take a look at the source code of the standard library of visualizations.
+Another great way to learn is to take a look at the [source code of the standard library of visualizations](../visualizations).